Find your nearest service centre

 Vibration (Steering wheel or vehicle)

-There is a vibration in the pedal, steering or entire vehicle when you apply the brakes.
+If there is a vibration in the pedal, steering or entire vehicle when you apply the brakes.

 Pulsating Brake pedal